Dhobwal

 Dhobwal is a small village in Saran (Chhapra) district of Baniapur block.
 It is just 4 km from Baniapur.
 It has two primary schools, one Urdu and one Hindi.
 It has one Masjid and one Madrasa.
 In that madrasa, about 25 poor Muslim orphans live and study.

-There is a kali mandir in village and a hanuman mandir in Bazar.
+There is a Kali mandir in the village and a Hanuman mandir in the bazaar.

 The famous market of Dhobwal is Fancy Market where every usable thing is available.